-As the times goes by the windows starts slowing down.
-There are many reasons for windows to slow down, few of the reason includes, a large number of temporary files, lower physical memory, power settings and so on… Whatever the reason may be there is a solution to all the problems you are facing, you only need is time and patient.
+As the times go by the windows starts slowing down.
+There are many reasons for windows to slow down, few of the reason includes, a large number of temporary files, lower physical memory, power settings and so on… Whatever the reason maybe there is a solution to all the problems you are facing, you only need is time and patient.

 Want your Computer to run faster?
 We have got solutions, take a few minutes to try and see the change by yourself.
 Here are some tips to help you optimize Windows for faster performance.
 Before we begin with the solutions first check if your hard-drive if full?
 If your hard-drive is full consider backing up your data then upgrade the storage.

 I am pretty sure your computer has a few of the software you never use at all or there might be a few software that you used before and you have never used recently.
 Many retail shops pack your new PC with the software you didn’t order or you never used, most of this software is either the trial version or the freeware, which are of no use to you.
 It is always a good practice to uninstall the software which is of no use to you -especially utility programs designed to help manage and tune your computer’s hardware and software.
 Utility programs such as virus scanners, disk cleaners, and backup tools often run automatically at startup, which runs in the background and you can’t see them, more the software more the physical memory is used and more the task to handle.

 It is never too late to uninstall that software.
 If your system has dual antivirus software, uninstall one of the antiviruses, uninstall all the software you never use.
 After uninstalling all the unnecessary software restart your device and see if it makes any difference.

 This is useful if you don’t know how to clean the temporary file manually.
 Disk clean up can clean few GB by deleting temporary files, unnecessary system files, and emptying your recycling bin.
 Disk clean up is useful if you are running low on your storage.
 To run a disk clean up please follow the instruction below;

 - Click My Computer,